rufig/spf/docs/intro.en.md

 stack when executed.
 And the `struct` constant contains the size of the whole record.
 Consider:

-    struct ALLOCATE THROW TO s \ requested memory from heap for the single struct instance 1 s flag C!
+	struct ALLOCATE THROW VALUE s \ requested memory from heap for the single struct instance 1 s flag C!
 10 s field ! \ set the struct fields' values s arr 10 CELLS DUMP \ output the contents of the array in struct s FREE THROW \ free memory